mgastner/cartogram-cpp/sample_data/russia_by_federal_subject_since_2008/russia_by_federal_subject_since_2008.md

   crs = NULL)
 ```

-Afterwards, use a text editor to change
+The source file has topology errors along the antimeridian cut.
+Therefore, we used a text editor to change

 ```
 [179.983337,68.96875],[180,68.949738],[180,68.855209],[180,67.499535],[180,67.498718],[180,65.984116],[179.99791,65.027084],